federicheddu/Advancing-Volumes/README.md

 |  **N**  | Expand the model moving the verts                |  Action  |
 |  **M**  | Refine the model in the active front             |  Action  |

-## Starting model placement
-Our starting model is a sphere with 67V / 358E / 544F / 252P.
-This is placed at the point where the minimum distance from the target surface is the greatest, with the radius of half of that distance.

-We can potentially go on to select even different resolution spheres with 18/31/40/50 vertices as the starting model.

-## Expanding the model
-The model is expanded by going to move each vertex in the direction of its normal by a distance proportional to its minimum distance from the surface until a minimum stop distance is reached.

-In case during the expansion the model intersects the target, the vertex that caused this intersection is moved back by half of its displacement up to 5 times, after which it is returned to its starting position if it continues to make the model intersect the target in any way.